 In Costa Rica, you will learn from biologist Daniel Arauz Naranjo about how Marine Protected Areas affect biodiversity and small-scale fisheries in coastal communities.
 He and his organization CREMA will take you on a few dives, where you can see first-hand how researchers tag sea turtles, sharks, and manta rays.

 In another Costa Rican site, Dr. Vanessa Bézy will give you an inside look at the arribada phenomenon (where thousands of sea turtles nest at once).
 You’ll go on a boat expedition with her organization, Wildlife Conservation Association, and delve into the challenges of over-tourism and sustainable development through a local case study.

-Conservationist Edoardo Antúnez will then take you to Honduras, where you will learn about coral reef ecosystems and monitoring methods.
-Here, he and his organization, the Bay Islands Conservation Association, will take you on a lionfish hunt in a remote dive site.
+Conservationist Andrea Izaguirre will then take you to Honduras, where you will learn about coral reef ecosystems and monitoring methods.
+Here, she and her organization, the Bay Islands Conservation Association, will take you on a lionfish hunt in a remote dive site.
 You will also have the opportunity to visit a nearby village where you will hear from local fishermen about the environmental changes they have seen over time.

 Social scientist Ashli Akins and her organization Mosqoy will then take you high into the Andean mountains of Peru where you will visit a remote glacial community of traditional alpaca herders.
 Here, Quechua artisans will teach you about their traditional knowledge, as you learn about the environmental, cultural, and economic changes they face amidst an oversaturated globalized market.

 You will then arrive to your final destination, the lush forests of Paraguay, where you will learn from primatologist Rebecca Smith about the complex realities of conservation work in a country that is often overlooked environmentally.
 She and her organization Para La Tierra will take you through a day-in-the-life of working in the field with monkeys.